ndlopez/weather/README.md

 # Scrape weather data

-Get the current weather, temperature, probability of precipitation, humidity and wind-speed, every 3 hours.
+Get the current weather, temperature, probability of precipitation, humidity and wind-speed in a 3-hour format.

 Source [tenki.jp/神戸市の天気](https://tenki.jp/forecast/6/31/6310/28100/3hours.html).
-Explore other cities at tenki.jp
+Explore other cities at [tenki.jp](https://tenki.jp)

-Since scraping data from a Japanese website, output characters are in Japanese.
+The above website is in Japanese, then scraped data characters are also in Japanese.

 ## Scripts to scrape the data:

-1. <get_tenki.sh> Using `curl`, `grep`, and other commands to fetch and clean the data.
+1. <get_tenki.sh> Using `curl`, `grep`, and other commands to fetch, arrange and clean the data.

   (all the above commands are available at Xcode tools)

-  How to run and Output:
+  How to run:

     $ sh get_tenki.sh

+  sample output:

     % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current Dload  Upload   Total   Spent    Left  Speed
     100  143k    0  143k    0     0   253k      0 --:--:-- --:--:-- --:--:--  253k